rickkas7/electron-clouddebug/README.md

 k - set keep-alive value
-c - show carriers at this location t - run normal tests (occurs automatically after 10 seconds)
+c - show carriers at this location t - run normal tests (occurs automatically after 10 seconds) or tap the MODE button once to show carriers
 ```

 If you do nothing, the t option (run normal tests) is run, which behaves like the previous version of cloud debug.